KingJackSkellington/NFS-Rivals-Custom-Music/README.md

 ---

 ## Frosty Editor pt.
-2 - MusicAsset:
+2 - MusicAsset

 1. In the Data Explorer, navigate to Audio\Music\Licensed and duplicate a **MusicAsset** file, rename it to the new track, and add/keep the **_MusicAsset** suffix.
    * Example: Test_MusicAsset